 * Few published studies are available for coastal forests.

-Sunderbans: The main indirect driver of both deforestation and degradation, as identified among studies, was poor governance (management) and policies, leading to deforestation from both excessive and illegal logging, and encroachment (or land-grabbing), and to forest degradation from increased salination (reduced freshwater flow)and pollution from shrimp farms and farms outside the Sundarbans, and illegal logging (Table 2).
+Sundarbans: The main indirect driver of both deforestation and degradation, as identified among studies, was poor governance (management) and policies, leading to deforestation from both excessive and illegal logging, and encroachment (or land-grabbing), and to forest degradation from increased salination (reduced freshwater flow)and pollution from shrimp farms and farms outside the Sundarbans, and illegal logging (Table 2).

-Sal Forest: As was the case for the Sunderbans, weak governance (management) was identified as the main indirect driver leading to deforestation from industrial encroachment and agriculture, and degradation from plantations, illegal logging, and fuelwood harvesting in Sal forests (Table 2).
+Sal Forest: As was the case for the Sundarbans, weak governance (management) was identified as the main indirect driver leading to deforestation from industrial encroachment and agriculture, and degradation from plantations, illegal logging, and fuelwood harvesting in Sal forests (Table 2).

 Hill forests: The key indirect driver of deforestation was identified as overpopulation followed by unclear land tenure, resulting in excessive agricultural clearing, including shifting cultivation (or jhum).
 For forest degradation, the main indirect drivers were overpopulation, migration to the area (contributing to overpopulation), poverty, and unclear land tenure, which led to degradation from both legal and illegal logging (Table 2).
 Overpopulation of the area was in part the result of government policy that encouraged people to settle area, resulting in a population increase from 26,000 to 119,000 (Thapa and Rasul 2006).